 Bonsai can be extended by installing software packages containing operators designed for specific tasks, such as video processing or OpenGL shaders.

-When you first run Bonsai, any required packages will be automatically installed and the built-in package manager will be launched so you can further customize your installation:
+When you first run Bonsai, any required packages will be automatically installed.
+The built-in package manager can then be launched from the start screen to further customize your installation by selecting the option Manage packages.

-ProTip: If you want to start playing with Bonsai quickly, just download the “Starter Pack”.
+If you want to start playing with Bonsai quickly, just download the "Starter Pack" package.
 This will automatically install all major dependencies used in this guide.

 Configure package sources

-The “Settings” button in the lower-left corner will open a new dialog where you can configure the active package sources.
+Settings button in the upper-right corner () will open a new dialog where you can configure the active package sources.
 This allows you to specify directly where Bonsai should look for new packages, either online or in your local file system.